NEXST-TOOL/nexst/README.md

 # Introduction

+This branch contains the REMU framework for FPGA-accelerated emulation with the Nanhu-G core.
+If you want to use this branch, please contact us.

 The repository of NEXST (Next Environment for XiangShan Target) contains basic hardware and software components for system-level FPGA prototyping and emulation